 Employment Status: The Mayor is considered a full-time employee of the City for his/her elected term and will be expected to keep and maintain regular work hours with reasonably scheduled hours at the City Offices.
 The Council are considered part-time employees of the City and qualify for benefits, but not vacation or sick leave.
 All elected positions are exempt from overtime pay, including compensatory time.

-Salary and benefits: The Mayor’s salary is $5,000.00 per month, by ordinance; Council member Salary is $850.00 per month, also by ordinance.
+Salary and benefits: The Mayor and City Council Salaries are determinded by city ordinance and you can find that ordinance here.
 Benefit packages for insurance are available to Council-members.
 The Mayor qualifies for all City benefits, including health, dental, vision, and PERSI retirement, sick leave and shall have fifteen (15) working days paid vacation leave time per year during his/her term of office.
-If you have any additional questions, please do not hesitate to contact the City Clerk at 208-587-2104 or ask the current Mayor or Council members.